Akuli/import-that/fun/implicitself.md

 There's not much magic going on in this code.
 If you read [the boring tokenizing chapter][tokenize] you should have no trouble understanding this.

-This code also introduces a new pylint directive that can be useful when your linter hates your beautiful code.
-It works just as well with any other linter too.

 ## The Encoding